vseryakov/backendjs/README.md

         /account/get

-* To see all public fields for accounts just execute
+* To see all public fields for all accounts just execute

         /account/search